The Dumping Ground

-The Dumping Ground (also informally referred to as The DG) is a British children's television drama series that focuses on the lives and experiences of young people who live in a children's home with their care workers in care.
-The series currently has 10 seasons and airs on CBBC.
-The series is a continuation of Tracy Beaker Returns and the first series, consisting of thirteen, thirty-minute episodes, was commissioned in early 2012.
-A second series, also with thirteen, thirty-minute episodes, was announced in May 2013.
-The third and fourth series, announced in 2015 and 2016 respectively, both had an increase in episodes: twenty, thirty-minute episodes.
-In 2018, it was confirmed that two further series, with 24 episodes in each series, would be made.
+The Dumping Ground is a British children's television drama series that focuses on the lives and experiences of young people who live in a children's home with their care workers.
+The show has continuously aired on CBBC since its inception in 2013, being one of the channel's longest-running and most successful shows.
+The show is a continuation of Tracy Beaker Returns, which aired from 2010 to 2012.
+It is the third television series in the Tracy Beaker franchise.

 The Dumping Ground broadcast its 100th episode on 16 March 2018, which was the tenth episode of series six.

-The tenth and current series began airing on 30 September 2022, as of Series 10, there are 192 episodes of The Dumping Ground.
-Series 10 will contain the show's 200th episode.
+In 2024, the eleventh series of The Dumping Ground marked a complete revamp of the show, including a new house, new title sequence and logo, and the animated sequences are no longer a part of the show, much like My Mum Tracy Beaker and The Beaker Girls.

 Plot

 The series revolves around the life of children in a care home; typically each episode follows one or more characters' life and includes subplots featuring other characters.
 The Dumping Ground deals with issues related to the care system as well as social issues such as friendships, family, relationships, mental health, adolescence, racism and LGBT parenting.